 Images of life too precious to release.
 Damn this paradox of Earth, to revel in sweet senses, to know the joy of innocence, to live and love only to have to let it go.
 It’s not fair.
 If you seize the day you risk not bearing to see it come to an end.
 We learn to love life, but not to take leave of it, to turn willingly from the warmth and light into the questioning void of eternity.

-Amy Martin is the North Texas Wild at GreenSourceDFW and author of Itchy Business: How to Treat the Poison Ivy and Poison Oak Rash.
-More info at http://itchy.biz/.
-Most frequently she was the senior comedy critic for TheaterJones, The Aging Hippie columnist for Senior Voice, and the Taoist panel member of the Texas Faith blog of The Dallas Morning News.
-A journalist for over 40 years, she wrote for Dallas Observer, Dallas Times Herald, Dallas Morning News, and D magazine, and was contributing editor and columnist for Garbage magazine.
+Amy Martin is the author of Wild Dallas-Fort Worth: Explore the Amazing Nature of North Texas (https://moonlady.com/amy-martin-selected-to-write-wild-dallas-fort-worth-explore-the-amazing-nature-of-north-texas/), to be released by Timber Press in 2022.
+She is the North Texas Wild columnist at GreenSourceDFW (https://greensourcedfw.org/) and author of Itchy Business: How to Treat the Poison Ivy and Poison Oak Rash (http://itchy.biz/).
+She is the magic and cirque critic for TheaterJones, where she was senior comedy critic.
+The Aging Hippie columnist for, and the Taoist panel member of the Texas Faith blog of The Dallas Morning News.
+A journalist for over 40 years, she wrote for Dallas Observer, Dallas Times Herald, Dallas Morning News, Senior Voice, and D magazine, and was contributing editor and columnist for Garbage magazine.
 She was known by many in North Texas as the Moonlady for her alternative newservice of 15 years, Moonlady News, and served as creator/producer/promoter of the acclaimed Winter and Summer SolstiCelebrations for 20 years.